 Modern Advocate Lecture Series 2016

 Queensland Law Society launched the QLS Ethics Centre’s Modern Advocate Lecture Series on Tuesday 25 October 2016.
-The series is an initiative of QLS president Christine Smyth and aims to foster collegiality in the junior ranks of the profession and to imbue young practitioners with the knowledge and skills to sharpen their advocacy.
+The series is an initiative of QLS immediate past president Christine Smyth and aims to foster collegiality in the junior ranks of the profession and to imbue young practitioners with the knowledge and skills to sharpen their advocacy.

 25 October 2016 - Inaugural Lecture

 The Honourable Chief Justice Catherine Holmes